 National Property Clock

 Herron Todd White’s National Property Clock is prepared each month based on the local market perceptions of its Australia-wide network of offices.
-Even though we have been expecting the Cairns market to experience greater impetus as a result of improving economic conditions, Cairns is persisting in a ‘Steady State’ position.
+The lack of change in the Cairns market has meant that Cairns has been in a ‘Steady State’ position for some time.

-Trended employment figures for the Cairns Region (inclusive of Cairns, the Cassowary Coast, Douglas and the Tablelands) estimate that there were 120,200 persons employed during December 2018, up from the estimate of 119,800 persons employed during November 2018.
-The calculated employment trend has shown distinct growth during the latter half of 2018, and reached an all-time record high in December 2018.
-The trend employment increase over the period from December 2017 to December 2018 came in at 2.9%.
+Trend employment figures for the Cairns Region (inclusive of Cairns, the Cassowary Coast, Douglas and the Tablelands) have eased back a touch from the record high observed in June 2019, suggesting that employment growth has plateaued.
+The figures show a trend level of 130,700 persons employed during December 2019, down slightly from the trend estimate of 131,100 persons employed during June 2019.
+However the employment trend still indicates an increase of 6,700 people in jobs during the course of 2019, an increase of 5.4%.
 N.B.
-The ABS Labour Force figures are estimates derived from a sample survey of only about 500 Cairns Region residents, and hence are subject to a potentially large margin of error.
+The ABS Labour Force figures are estimates derived from a sample survey of less than 500 Cairns Region residents, and hence are subject to a potentially large margin of error.
 Neither the actual nor the trend estimates should be interpreted as precise values.

-The trend unemployment rate in the Cairns Region has been moving solidly downward over the last seven months.
-The Cairns Region had a seasonally adjusted trend unemployment rate of 4.7% as at December 2018, down from the trend estimates of 4.9% as at November 2018 and 6.1% as at December 2017.
-Importantly also, the Cairns Region’s unemployment rate has moved considerably below the State average of 6.1%.
-However our concern is that much of the unemployment reduction has arisen from reduced labour force participation rather than job creation as such.
+The trend unemployment rate in the Cairns Region has been rising since the start of 2019, initially due to more people coming out of the woodwork to look for work, but more recently as employment growth has plateaued.
+The Cairns Region recorded a seasonally adjusted trend unemployment rate of 5.8% as at December 2019, up from 4.2% in December 2018.
+Unemployment in the Cairns Region now sits only marginally below the Queensland State average, which stood at 6.0% in December 2019.
 N.B.
 To be counted as ‘unemployed’ in the ABS Labour Force survey you need to not have a job and be actively seeking work.
 People who do not have a job and are not actively seeking work are not counted as unemployed, they are regarded as ‘not in the labour force’.